For a while, it seemed like skin care pads were everywhere.

 In addition, glycolic acid pads also function similarly to a serum.
 It not only helps exfoliate, but also leaves behind other active ingredients that continue to boost the clarity and appearance of the skin long after you’ve finished your routine.

-Our Clarifying Pads combine glycolic acid with lactic acid (another AHA) and salicylic acid (a beta-hydroxy acid, or BHA).
-Together, these three ingredients exfoliate, hydrate and unclog the skin.
+Our Crystal Clear clarifying pads combine glycolic acid with lactic acid (another AHA) and salicylic acid (a beta-hydroxy acid, or BHA).
+Together, these three ingredients exfoliate, hydrate and unclog pores for brighter, smoother skin.